jigx-com/jigx-docs-examples/docs/Custom components _Alpha_/Card _Alpha_.md

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-This example demonstrates how to use the `view` component to create the row layout for multiple `card` components to create three cards displayed horizontally.&#x20;
+This example demonstrates how to use the `view` component to create the row layout for multiple `card` components to create three cards displayed horizontally.

-Take note of how the layout configuration is created by using the `view` component multiple times and even inside the `card` to create the correct layout for the `icon` and `text` components.&#x20;
+Take note of how the layout configuration is created by using the `view` component multiple times and even inside the `card` to create the correct layout for the `icon` and `text` components.

-**Examples: **
+**Examples:**

-1. See the *custom component* example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/components/templates/cards/cards.jigx" target="_blank">GitHub</a>.
+1. See the *custom component* example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/components/templates/cards/cards.jigx).
-2. See the *jig* example in <a href="https://github.com/jigx-com/jigx-samples/blob/d5eb38a64423482ed10703b0b2889709beee309c/quickstart/jigx-samples/jigs/custom-components/molecules-organisms/cards/cards3.jigx" target="_blank">GitHub</a>.
+2. See the *jig* example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/d5eb38a64423482ed10703b0b2889709beee309c/quickstart/jigx-samples/jigs/custom-components/molecules-organisms/cards/cards3.jigx).
 :::

 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-0BkXyptpToSajxceBFq8L-20241113-141922.png" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-0BkXyptpToSajxceBFq8L-20241113-141922.png" size="70" width="1224" height="2466" position="center" caption="Multiple cards shown horizontally" alt="Multiple cards shown horizontally"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-0BkXyptpToSajxceBFq8L-20241113-141922.png" size="70" position="center" caption="Multiple cards shown horizontally" alt="Multiple cards shown horizontally"}
 :::
 ::::